 My thesis attracted the attention of Dean Monica Ponce de Leon who invited me to join a research project after graduation to design a sustainable, transforming home.
 My role in the project was to develop a parametric roof system that could be adapted to any location or site orientation.

 After rejoining ASL full time, I began the process to complete the A.R.E.
 In late 2012, I became licensed in Michigan.
 I’m currently continuing strings of my own research in architecture, graphic design, and urban placemaking.
-As I take the next step of my career in Cincinnati, I hope to apply my research back to academia while also continuing to practice professionally.
+As I take the next step of my career in Tulsa, I hope to apply my research back to academia while also continuing to practice professionally.

 Copyright ©2013 FEW design, LLC.
 All rights reserved.